fabianprada/MeshOpticalFlow/README.md

 If you have Intel MKL installed in your machine uncomment the  the line "#define EIGEN_USE_MKL_ALL" in OpticalFlow.cpp to accelerate the Cholesky factorization routines.

-Compile in Linux, install PNG and OpenGL libraries, and then run the provided Makefile.
+To compile in Linux, install PNG and OpenGL libraries.
+Then run the provided Makefile.

 In Windows, copy /include and /lib from 4Windows.zip to the main directory.
 After the code is compiled copy the content of /dll to /x64/Release.